2026/27 AMCAS Application Guide (With Screenshots)

 • Spelling and grammatical errors

-• Miscategorized coursework or work/activities
+• Miscategorized for work/activities

 • Underwhelming personal statement